sherkoo/sherkoo.github.io/_portfolio/jcpenney-cart-and-checkout/jcpenney-cart-and-checkout.md

 <div class="grid-6 grid-1-mobile">
   <h2>Keeping the user first</h2>
-  <p>One of the most challenging aspects was keeping the user first in all of our design decisions.
+  <p>One of the most challenging aspects seemed to be communicating the act keeping the user first in all of our design decisions to our stakeholders.
 It required a significant amount of convincing with stakeholders, who often had other priorities and competing interests.
 However, I recognized the importance of maintaining a user-centered design approach to ensure that our products and services met the needs of our users.
 To help with this, I utilized a template that clearly outlined the benefits and rationale for keeping the user at the center of our design process.
 I communicated this often with my stakeholders, emphasizing the importance of listening to our users and incorporating their feedback throughout the design process.
 This acted as our mission statement.</p>
 </div>

 <div class="grid-6 grid-1-mobile">